Aon/ASHRM Hospital and Physician Professional Liability Benchmark Report

 - • Usage of alternate risk transfer mechanisms, such as captives and claim cost comparisons of captive and non-captive risks.

-- • Healthcare risk management department characteristics, including number of Certified Professionals in Health Care Risk Management (CPHRMS) and other risk management professionals, batch claims, and days cash on hand.
+- • Healthcare risk management department characteristics, including number of Certified Professionals in Health Care Risk Management (CPHRMS) and other risk management professionals, captive usage, and days cash on hand.

 - • Benchmark statistics for claim lags, cause of loss, hospital service lines, demographics, and types of claim disposition.

-- • Benchmark metrics for 22 individual states that have sufficient data volume and credibility, including breakouts by territory for Florida, Illinois, and Pennsylvania.
+- • Benchmark metrics for 23 individual states that have sufficient data volume and credibility, including territory breakouts for Florida, Illinois, and Pennsylvania.